07/26/2019 Mind-Body Health

 How to Improve and Mental Health

 The effects of kindness and mental health care are connected.
 Mental health happens on a continuum that ranges from mental illness and languishing to mental wellness and flourishing.
+Our wellness retreats help give you the tools to achieve emotional well-being and mental clarity, allowing kindness to naturally develop within.
 No matter where you sit on that continuum, kindness and compassion have the ability to lift you toward flourishing—a state that is commonly described as one where you feel happy, engaged, energized, and satisfied with life.
 This might be why volunteering and philanthropy feel so good.
 Being kind helps you to feel good and boosts your mood.

 The Ripple Effect